Application Modernization Strategy: The Complete Guide

 Serverless architecture

 Serverless architecture enables organizations to deploy and manage applications without managing the underlying infrastructure that is automatically provisioned on-demand by the cloud service provider.
-It means you just pay for the resources consumed during the time of execution of a function.
+It means you just pay for the resources consumed during a function’s execution.

 4) Select your orchestration management system